 - Misconceptions about medication for depression, anxiety, and substance use disorders

 - Advice for those who may be experiencing issues with depression, anxiety, or substance use disorders for the first time

 - Post Pandemic Trends in Mental Health and Substance Use Disorder: During this episode we discuss post pandemic trends in mental health and substance use disorder.
 We are joined by Susan Whitmore, the President and CEO of First Call in Kansas City, MO and Topher Hansen, the President and CEO of CenterPointe in Lincoln, NE.
 Our guests' share their perspectives on positive outcomes in BH due to COVID-19 and their hopes for the field in the next 20-years.

-This project is a collaboration by the Mid-America Addiction and Mental Health Technology Transfer Centers and is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+*Season 1 was a collaboration by the Mid-America Addiction and Mental Health Technology Transfer Centers and is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Although funded by SAMHSA, the content on this podcast does not necessarily reflect the views of SAMHSA